MRI - Magnetic Resonance Imaging

 Some MRI procedures require a contrast agent (usually gadolinium) to be injected in your veins.
 This injection is done to differentiate the appearance of certain tissues or blood vessels.
 The contrast will be administered into an arm or hand vein with the use of a needle connected to an intravenous line.
 Contrast agents used for MRI are different from those used in X-rays or computed tomography (CT) scanning; they don't contain iodine and are less likely to cause an allergic reaction.
 The contrast agent is ultimately excreted in the urine.
 All contrast agents are approved by the Food and Drug Administration and are generally considered safe.

 Patients having an MRI with contrast should inform the Technologist if they have allergies, are pregnant or breast-feeding, or if he or she has asthma, anemia or low blood pressure, epilepsy, heart disease, kidney disease, or sickle cell disease.
-Women should inform the Technologist if she is either pregnant or breast feeding.

 After an MRI